krizer18/Exploring-Tensorflow/README.md

 The model is built using a sequential CNN architecture with three convolutional layers followed by max-pooling layers.

+## Model Performance
+The model's performance improved over the course of training:

+- Training Duration: 50s
+- Steps per Epoch: 3s/step
+- Final Accuracy: 0.7181
+- Final Loss: 1.0715

+The training process showed improvement in both training and validation accuracy over 3 epochs, with the validation accuracy slightly outperforming the training accuracy.

 ## Future Improvements